project-trident/trident-build/README.md

 # trident-build
 Simple build system for creating a TrueOS distribution

+## Directories/Scripts
+* setup-build-server/setup.sh
+   * Simple script to provision a TrueOS system as a build server for TrueOS distributions.
+   * This will install jenkins, nginx, git, and rsync, and setup the nginx server for viewing the poudriere build logs
+   * It will also provide a couple ZFS tuning options which require a reboot to apply.
+   * **MAKE SURE YOU TWEAK THE SCRIPT VALUES BEFORE RUNNING**
+* setup-package-server/setup.sh
+   * Simple script to provision a FreeBSD/TrueOS system as a package server.
+   * This will install nginx and set it up to serve a data directory (/data)
+   * **MAKE SURE YOU TWEAK THE SCRIPT VALUES BEFORE RUNNING**

 ## Files:
+* trident-master.json
+   * JSON manifest used to build Project Trident
+* Jenkinsfile-trident-master
+   * Pipeline script for Jenkins to manage the build of Project Trident and push files to a remote server.

 ### build-distro.sh
 Primary script to run to perform builds.
 Syntax: